-Below are template tables for describing XML elements in reference fashion.
-A number of examples can be found in e.g. Chapter 9.
-Preliminary style is (please weigh in with opinions): typewriter text (\textit{}) for XML element, attribute, and parameter names, normal text for literal information in datatype/values/default columns, bold (\textif{}) text if an attribute/parameter must take on a particular value (values column), italics (\textit{}) for descriptive (non-literal) information in the values column (e.g. anything, non-zero, etc.), required/optional attributes/parameters noted by some_attr^r/some_attr^o superscripts.
-Valid datatypes are text, integer, real, boolean, and arrays of each.
-Fixed lengh arrays can be noted, e.g. by "real array(3)".
+Table templates follow for describing XML elements in reference fashion.
+A number of examples can be found in, for example, Chapter 9.
+Preliminary style is (please weigh in with opinions): type-writer text (\textit()) for XML elements, attributes, and parameter names; normal text for literal information in the datatype, values, and default columns; bold (\textit()) text if an attribute or parameter must take on a particular value (values column); italics (\textit()) for descriptive (non-literal) information in the values column (e.g., anything, non-zero); and required/optional attributes or parameters noted by some_attr^r/some_attr^o superscripts.
+Valid datatypes are text, integer, real, Boolean, and arrays of each.
+Fixed length arrays can be noted, for example, by "real array(3)."